TrellixVulnTeam/swahilipython_SCMU/Doc/library/threading.rst

 .. exception:: BrokenBarrierError

-   This exception, a subclass of :exc:`RuntimeError`, is raised when the :class:`Barrier` object is reset or broken.
+   This exception, a subkundi of :exc:`RuntimeError`, is raised when the :class:`Barrier` object is reset or broken.